smnhs/vimrc/README.md

 This is helpful for navigating or other position related actions.

 ### Auto close brackets and quotes
-This code inserts the second bracket or quote automatically after typing the first.
+This code inserts the second bracket or quote automatically after you typed the first one.
 But it still does not work as convenient as you may be used to.
 ```
 inoremap " ""<left>
 inoremap ' ''<left>